-Géner García Molina, better known as ‘Jhon 40,' exemplifies the transformation the FARC's structure underwent after it entered the drug trafficking business.
-Since the guerrilla group disbanded after the 2016 peace process, Jhon 40 has maintained a lavish lifestyle, connecting cocaine leaving southern Colombia with buyers in Venezuela.
+Géner García Molina, better known as 'John 40,' exemplifies the transformation the FARC's structure underwent after it entered the drug trafficking business.
+Since the guerrilla group disbanded after the 2016 peace process, John 40 has maintained a lavish lifestyle, connecting cocaine leaving southern Colombia with buyers in Venezuela.
 He is now also the financial backer for the FARC dissidents led by Miguel Botache, alias "Gentil Duarte."

-In 2006, the Colombian government, supported by the United States, implemented operation "Emperador," which gathered 3,200 uniformed men in Meta with the sole objective of capturing Jhon 40.
+In 2006, the Colombian government, supported by the United States, implemented operation "Emperador," which gathered 3,200 uniformed men in Meta with the sole objective of capturing John 40.

-By 2015, Jhon 40 was named as one of the commanders who would not participate in the FARC’s demobilization process.
-In fact, the National Anti-Narcotic and Money Laundering Directorate (Dirección Nacional de Antinarcóticos y Lavado de Activos) accused Jhon 40 of continued involvement in criminal activities in Meta.
+By 2015, John 40 was named as one of the commanders who would not participate in the FARC’s demobilization process.
+In fact, the National Anti-Narcotic and Money Laundering Directorate (Dirección Nacional de Antinarcóticos y Lavado de Activos) accused John 40 of continued involvement in criminal activities in Meta.

-Currently, Jhon 40 is one of the key operators in Gentil Duarte's plan to bring together FARC dissident factions into a single fighting force.
+Until recently, John 40 was believed to be one of the key operators in Gentil Duarte's plan to bring together FARC dissident factions into a single fighting force.
 In mid-2018, he was sent by Duarte to the Catatumbo region of Norte de Santander to lead the 33rd Front, coordinate the purchasing of coca paste in that region and regain control of drug trafficking route into Venezuela.
-With this move, it is likely that he controls a large part of the drug trafficking market into Venezuela, as well as for routes going to Brazil and Ecuador.

-The power of Jhon 40 has given him the label of one of the FARC’s greatest drug lords.
+The power of John 40 gave him the label of one of the FARC’s greatest drug lords.
 It was even said that he controlled his own town in the rural area of the municipality of Puerto Rico in the department of Meta.

-After the demobilization of the FARC-EP, Jhon 40 managed the commercialization of Colombian cocaine into Venezuela through alliances with drug trafficking groups in that country.
+After the demobilization of the FARC, John 40 managed the commercialization of Colombian cocaine into Venezuela through alliances with drug trafficking groups in that country.
 During his time in Catatumbo, he also made contact with FARC dissidents in that region and sought to avoid their recruitment by other groups such as the ELN or the Urabeños.

 Authorities have accused him of recruiting minors and taking them to training camps on the Venezuelan side of the border, particularly in the states of Amazonas, Táchira and Apure.
 He is known to have around 500 men under his command in Venezuela, mostly in the state of Amazonas.